inmanta/graph/docs/usage.rst

     - label: The label of the instances.
 It can be either an attribute of the entity or a string indicated with double quotes.
 This string can contain formatters between curly braces {}.
 Between these braces name of the attributes can be used.
+    - container: If set to true, this node will be treated as a container that can contain other nodes.
+See, type=contained_in

 For example:
 ```